cwinters/cwinters.github.io/now/index.md

 __Work__

-* Change is a-coming -- my last day at Turnitin was May 21!
+* My last day at Turnitin was May 21!
+I'll be starting at [the US Digital Service](https://usds.gov/) on June 21.
+I don't know what projects I'll be on yet, but I'm really excited!
-* More soon on what's coming next -- but it's a big switch, and I'm really excited!

-(updated 24-May-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 8-June-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)